erlemaido/data-engineering-project-2024/README.md

    * Iceberg REST
    * MongoDB
    * DuckDB
+   * Spark-Iceberg
+   * dbt
+   * Streamlit

 2. Access Airflow: Navigate to http://localhost:8080.
 Log in with the default credentials (airflow/airflow).
-3. Trigger the DAG: Locate the process_monthly_financial_data_dag in the Airflow UI and trigger it manually or wait for its schedule to execute.
+3. Trigger the DAG manually or wait for their schedules to execute:
+   * process_monthly_financial_data_dag for processing financial, general and tax data.
+   * aggregate_audit_data_dag for aggregating audit data (Works only with Mac!
+Couldn't get spark-submit work on Windows.)
-4. Access Streamlit: Navigate to [http://localhost:8501](http://localhost:8501/).
+4. Access Streamlit: Navigate to [http://localhost:8501](http://localhost:8501/) to explore dashboards, data visualizations and ML outputs.
 No credentials needed

 ### Verifying Outputs